Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 who had overstepped the part of womanhood.

-It was particularly upsetting that Bingham had it out for her
+It was particularly upsetting that being

 following a dispute with Captain John Bingham, the governor's brother.

-and this guy's got it out for her as well.
+So her son was murdered by this guy's brother and this guy's got it out for her as well.

-Binghams are no good.
+Bingham's are no good.

 Not in this story.

-Punch up pricks.
+Punch a pricks.

-So determined to avenge the murder of her son,
+So determined to avenge the murder of her son, Gronia went into rebellion.

-She was captured by Bingham and later testified
+She was captured by Bingham and later testified that he caused a gallows to be built

 where she thought she would end her days.